pmndrs/zustand/docs/guides/ssr-and-hygration.md

 ## Hydration

 Hydration turns the initial HTML snapshot from the server into a fully interactive app that runs in the browser.
-The right way to "hydrate" a component is by using `hydrateRoot`
+The right way to "hydrate" a component is by using `hydrateRoot`.

 ### React